 Address: Munkegata 5, Trondheim

-A pleasant excursion from Trondheim is to Fjellseter (1,204ft), a popular ski area, complete with ski-jump, five miles west of the city.
-A path leads to the summit of Gråkallen (1,824ft) with its excellent views of Trondheimfjord and the mountains along the Swedish frontier.
-The hill can also be reached on the Gråkallen electric railroad from St Olavsgata, or by bus.
+In the summer, hikers will enjoy the path leading to the summit of Gråkallen (555 meters), with its excellent views of Trondheimsfjord and the mountains along the Swedish frontier.
+The hill can also be reached on the Gråkallen electric railroad from St. Olavsgata, or by bus.